 19.4 Exclusion of liability relating to non-disclosure or misrepresentation: We will not be responsible or liable for any loss, damage or expense incurred or sustained if information material to the service we are providing is withheld or concealed from us or misrepresented to us.
 This exclusion shall not apply where such misrepresentation, withholding or concealment is or should (in carrying out the procedures that we have agreed to perform with reasonable care and skill) have been evident to us without further enquiry beyond that which it would have been reasonable for us to have carried out in the circumstances.

 19.5 Indemnity for unauthorised disclosure: You agree to indemnify us and our agents in respect of any claim (including any claim for negligence) arising out of any unauthorised disclosure by you or by any person for whom you are responsible of our advice and opinions, whether in writing or otherwise.
 This indemnity will extend to the cost of defending any such claim, including payment at our usual rates for the time that we spend in defending it.

-19.6 Limitation of aggregate liability: Where the engagement letter specifies an aggregate limit of liability, then that sum shall be the maximum aggregate liability of this company, its directors and employees to all persons to whom the engagement letter is addressed and also any other person that we have agreed with you may rely on our work.
-By signing the engagement letter you agree that you have given proper consideration to this limit and accept that it is reasonable in all the circumstances.
+19.6 Limitation of aggregate liability: The aggregate limit of liability is three times the value of the fees for the services provided, and that sum shall be the maximum aggregate liability of this company, its directors and employees to all persons to whom the engagement letter is addressed and also any other person that we have agreed with you may rely on our work.
+By signing the engagement letter, you agree that you have given proper consideration to this limit and accept that it is reasonable in all the circumstances.
 You have agreed that you will not bring any claim of a kind that is included within the subject of the limit against any of our directors, employees or associates; on a personal basis.

 20. Limitation of Third Party Rights